Joseph Eisele

-Joseph Eisele (1834 – March 6, 1868), known as The Parkersburg Murderer, was a German serial killer who killed three fellow emigrants in Parkersburg and Wheeling, West Virginia from June to December 1867 in apparent robberies.
+Joseph Eisele (c.
+1834 – March 6, 1868), known as The Parkersburg Murderer, was a German serial killer who robbed and murdered three fellow immigrants in Parkersburg and Wheeling, West Virginia from June to December 1867.
 After a failed attempt on a would-be fourth victim, Eisele was arrested and linked to the previous crimes, to which he subsequently admitted in a written confession published after his hanging in 1868.

 Early life

 Little is known about Eisele's life.
-According to his written confession, he was born in the Grand Duchy of Baden in 1834 and served two years in the Papal Army, spending one year in Rome.
+According to his written confession, he was born in the Grand Duchy of Baden in about 1834 and served two years in the Papal Army, spending one year in Rome.
 After that, he deserted and fled to the mountains, a common tactic used by deserters at the time.
 He emigrated to the USA circa 1864, settling in Parkersburg and marrying a woman there two years after his arrival.
 He often worked as either a carpenter or woodworker, but was considered to be mediocre at his job, preferring to spend his time at saloons, amassing massive debts in the process.